 21 Grams – Weighing the Soul

 Back in the 1880s, pictures of ghostly images caught on film were used as evidence for the soul.
-Later, in 1911, the x-ray machine was used to try and capture images of the soul.
+Later, in 1911, the x-ray machine was actually used to try and photograph the soul.

 MacDougall weighed 6 victims volunteers before and after their death, and claimed they lost an average of 21 grams.